 - Loss of consciousness

-For more information visit the NHS website or telephone NHS Direct on 0845 4647.
+For more information visit the NHS website or telephone NHS on 111 if you have any health concerns.